May 2013

 “Puppies are nice, but who paid for the ad?”

 Politicians in the United States are diverse.
 They are tall, short, young, old, Republican, Democrat.
 But they all have one thing in common.
 They want to be reelected.
 That is why the vast majority of them sell us out for special interest campaign contributions.
 They think that the only way they can get elected is to buy expensive television time in order to get mindless name-recognition or poison their opponent with vicious, negative ads.
-In exchange for this money, they are ...
+In exchange for this money, they are willing to ...
 Full Story

 When Romney helped Perry evade the law